ssimonoff/TriOS/ReadMe.txt

 Instead it provides functions to read and write common image file formats like PNG and JPEG, and provides an API to do fairly sophisticated image manipulations for bitmap-based images.
-Applications using this API typically use low level Windows calls to render bitmaps to the app's screen window.
+Applications using this API typically use low level Windows calls to render bitmaps to the app's screen windows.

 Note that TriGL JPEG handling depends on a specially built version of the standard JPEG library where I/O calls are directed to the StmRead, StmWrite